Olpheux/LOA-SH-Rotator/README.md

 Attempts to calculate the optimal skill rotation for every Demonize phase for the Demonic Impulse build of the Shadowhunter class in Lost Ark.

 To run this, simply clone the repo and run `cargo run` inside the folder.
-This will throw a bunch of warnings about 'incorrect' syntax; these can be safely ignored.
-These warnings will be cleaned up in a future update.

 <hr>